Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Case 2: Average-cost MDP + variance as risk

-An important observation concerning $\nabla J(\theta)$ is that any function $b:\X\rightarrow\R$ can be added or subtracted to $Q(\theta,x,a)$ on the RHS of \eqref{eq:grad-rho}, and the resulting summation stays as $\nabla J(\theta)$.
-In a risk-neutral setting, a popular choice is to replace $Q(\theta,x,a)$ with the advantage function $A(\theta, x,a)=Q(\theta,x,a)-V(\theta,x)$.
 In a typical RL setting, $\nabla J(\theta)$ has to be estimated, and from the discussion before, this implies estimation of the advantage function using samples -- TD-learning is a straightforward choice for this task.
-Using the expression on the RHS of \eqref{eq:grad-rho}, one can arrive at a decrement factor for the policy update as follows: substitute a TD-based empirical approximation to the advantage function, calculate the likelihood ratio $\nabla\log\mu(\cdot)$, and perform a gradient descent using the product of the advantage estimate with the likelihood ratio, and we arrive at an empirical approximation to the RHS of \eqref{eq:grad-rho} with the advantage function $A$ instead of $Q$ there.
+Using the expression on the RHS of \eqref{eq:grad-rho}, one can arrive at a decrement factor for the policy update as follows: substitute a TD-based empirical approximation to the advantage function, calculate the likelihood ratio $\nabla\log\mu(\cdot)$, and perform a gradient descent using the product of the advantage estimate with the likelihood ratio, and arrive at an empirical approximation to the RHS of \eqref{eq:grad-rho} with the advantage function $A$ instead of $Q$ there.
+The TD algorithm-based estimate for the value function is given below.

 The idea described above, i.e., to use the advantage function in place of $Q$, can be used for the case of $\nabla\eta(\theta)$ as well, with the advantage function variant $B(\theta,x,a)=W(\theta,x,a)-U(x;\theta)$ on the RHS of~\eqref{eq:grad-eta}.
-The resulting risk-sensitive policy update bears a close resemblance to the risk-neutral counterpart in the policy recursion.
+The TD algorithm-based estimate for the squared value function is given below.

 The pseudocode of the overall algorithm in the average reward setting is given in Algorithm \ref{alg:average-PG}.
+As in the discounted case discussed in the previous section, an extra sample trajectory is needed to form an independent estimate $\widehat J_n$, so that the product $\widehat J_n \delta_n \psi_n$ that we have in the policy parameter update can be separated after taking expectations to obtain $J(\theta_n) \nabla J(\theta_n)$ in the convergence analysis. }

 In addition to the step-size requirements in (A4), we require that $\zeta_2(n) = o\big(\zeta_3(n)\big)$ and $\zeta_4(n)$ is a constant multiple of $\zeta_3(n)$.
 Such choices ensure that the TD-critic and average cost updates are on the fastest timescale, the policy update is on an intermediate timescale, and the Lagrange multiplier update is on the slowest timescale.